Child, adolescent and family mental wellbeing multidisciplinary practice (D24G, Stroud)

 • hold an appropriate professional qualification relevant to your chosen career

-• have at least two years’ practical and direct experience in working with children and families since qualification
+• have significant practical and/or direct experience in working with children, adolescents and/or families

 • have an undergraduate degree, degree equivalent, or evidence of other relevant post-registration education/experience

-• are in a full-time or part-time post (paid or voluntary) in which you are working with children and/or families experiencing difficulties be they behavioural, emotional or psychological where you have a remit to make a difference in your work
+• are in a full-time or part-time post (paid or voluntary) in which you are working with children, adolescents and/or families experiencing difficulties, be they behavioural, emotional or psychological, where you have a remit to make a difference in your work

 Assessment